-Jason Martin is an assistant professor of journalism in the College of Communication.
+Jason Martin is an assistant professor, program director and chair of Journalism in the College of Communication.
 He joined the faculty in 2011.

 Martin teaches courses in media law and ethics; First Amendment law; political communication; entrepreneurial journalism; reporting, writing, and editing skills; and advanced specialty reporting at both the undergraduate and graduate levels in areas such as data journalism, public records reporting and statistics for journalists.